nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 * The remote server disconnects the TCP client.
 * The TCP client disconnects from the remote server due to an error.
 * The UDP client disconnects from the remote server due to an error.
-* FTP unique or single put operations are completed.
-* An HTTP request is sent.

-When exiting data mode automatically, the SLM application sends ``#XDATAMODE: 0`` as an unsolicited notification.
+When exiting data mode, the SLM application sends ``#XDATAMODE: 0`` as an unsolicited notification.

 After exiting data mode, the SLM application returns to the AT command mode.